-2. Impact: Onsite Stationary and Community Noise.
-The Project includes uses which include noise-generating sources such as playing fields, loading docks, a corporation yard, and other uses.
+Impact: Onsite Stationary and Community Noise.

+The Project includes uses that include noise-generating sources such as playing fields, loading docks, a corporation yard, and other uses.
 Mitigation is included to require that all such uses located adjacent to residential lands be designed so as not to cause the General Plan standards to be exceeded.
 (Significant)

 Finding: Changes or alterations have been required in, or incorporated into, the Project which will avoid the significant environmental effects arising from noise generated from onsite stationary and community sources that could exceed General Plan noise standards by requiring non-residential development adjacent to residential properties to be constructed so as to ensure that noise levels generated by the non-residential use does not exceed the standards in the General Plan Noise Element and requiring the noise level reduction is substantiated by an acoustical analysis prepared by a qualified acoustical consultant and submitted to the Environmental Coordinator prior to issuance of any building permits for the non-residential uses that have the potential to generate substantial noise levels if located adjacent to residential uses.
+LAFCo has been presented with no evidence to contradict its conclusion in this regard.